B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 We can visualize the situation using a vertical numerical line.
 We can see that in this case, a number greater than that of the expression (\( + \;400\)) has been added.
 The desired result has thus been exceeded.
 We must therefore subtract the excess (\( - \;10\)).

 Compensation also applies to subtraction.
-Since we are looking for the difference between the terms, we modify the two terms in the same way to keep the same difference.
-You can add the same quantity to both terms or you can subtract the same quantity from both terms.
+Since we are looking for the difference between the two terms, we modify the two terms so as to keep the same difference between them.
+To do this, one can add the same quantity to both terms or subtract the same quantity from both terms.
 For example, to calculate \(72\; - \;37\), one can add 3 to 72 to get a more familiar number, 75, while adding 3 to 37 to maintain the same difference.

 \(\begin{align}72\; - \;37\; &= \;\left( {72\; + \;3} \right)\; - \;\left( {37\; + \; 3} \right)\\ &= \;75\; - \;40\\ &= \;35\end{align}\)